ietf-wg-masque/draft-ietf-masque-connect-ethernet/draft-ietf-masque-connect-ethernet.md

 # Configuration of Clients {#client-config}

-Clients are configured to use Ethernet proxying over HTP via a URL.
+Clients are configured to use Ethernet proxying over HTTP via a URL.

 Examples are shown below: